Take action for Mental Health Awareness Week, 11-17 May 2026

-Mental Health Awareness Week, 13-19 May, focuses on the theme of ‘Movement: moving more for our mental health’.
-If you’re guilty of finding excuses to avoid exercise, now is the time to invest in your mental and physical wellbeing.
+Another type of action is deciding to improve your mental and physical wellbeing through exercise.
 It needn’t be strenuous; perhaps just a gentle stroll if you are recovering from surgery and need to take it easy.
 For someone who is not as mobile, have you considered chair exercises to keep you moving?

 It’s no secret that a sedentary life is bad for us, but if you’re recovering from recent ileostomy or internal pouch surgery, in a deskbound role, or perhaps less mobile as a wheelchair user, it can be difficult to get into the habit of keeping active.
 The NHS also has dedicated fitness advice for wheelchair users.